dominic-taylor/personal-project/README.md

-# personal-project

-##Phase 2 As-yet-unnamed Personal Project
+#Phase 2 Personal Project "ComicApp"

-With this project, I would like to be able to take images and add them to seperate panels on a webpage, resembling a comic or magazine.
-I would like to add and edit simple shapes like word baloons, text boxes and text to the images.
+With this project, I would like to be able to take images and add them to separate panels on a webpage, resembling a comic or magazine.
+I would like to add and edit simple shapes like word balloons, text boxes and text to the images.

 ##Learning objectives/technologies
 1. TDD